Salta al contenuto principale

 Install live-build

-The live-build package can be found and installed directly from Debian repository, in all the trees, from Debian stable to sid
+The live-build package can be found and installed directly from the Debian repository, in all branches from Debian Stable to Sid.

 Install live-build with: